Dispatches

 Three flags, one substrate

 Three weeks of racks, export approvals, and merger announcements turned the sovereignty debate from a slide into a bill of materials.
-Run your finger down the supplier line and the cleanest framings on both sides fall apart.
+It comes down to one supplier line, and the cleanest framings on both sides fall apart against it.

 Three weeks ago the sovereignty debate was a slide.
 As of last Wednesday it is a rack diagram, an export approval, a merger announcement, and a postponed deadline.
-The artifacts arrived in clusters, not sequence, which is what made the past twenty-one days feel different from the previous twelve months of talk.
+The artifacts arrived in clusters rather than in sequence, which is what made the past twenty-one days feel different from the previous twelve months of talk.

-I want to walk through four of those clusters — Brussels, Hangzhou, Bengaluru, and what I'll call the middle powers — and then come back to a question that nobody seems willing to ask out loud.
+I want to walk through four of those clusters (Brussels, Hangzhou, Bengaluru, and what I'll call the middle powers) and then come back to a question nobody seems willing to ask out loud.

 1. Brussels: delaying the rules, accelerating the racks

 On 7 May the Council and Parliament closed an omnibus deal that pushes most high-risk AI Act obligations out to 2 December 2027 for standalone systems and 2 August 2028 for product-embedded ones.
 The Commission framed it as simplification.
 Read it as triage: the AI Office is under-resourced, the conformity-assessment pipeline does not exist at the scale the original calendar implied, and the high-risk-classification guidelines published on 19 May showed exactly how many edge cases were still open.
 A delay was the only honest move.
-The same omnibus also slipped in a new Article 5 prohibition on AI systems used to generate non-consensual intimate imagery, effective 2 December 2026 — a reminder that political deal-making produces a mix of timeline relief and fresh substantive obligations, not pure deregulation.
+The same omnibus also slipped in a new Article 5 prohibition on AI systems used to generate non-consensual intimate imagery, effective 2 December 2026.
+That is what political deal-making produces: some timeline relief, some fresh substantive obligations.

 Twenty days later the same Commission is expected to table the Cloud and AI Development Act, the centerpiece of its Tech Sovereignty Package.
-CAIDA's two stated goals — tripling European data-center capacity by 2030 and creating EU-native infrastructure obligations for AI workloads above defined risk and scale thresholds — sit alongside CNBC's reporting that Brussels is weighing restrictions on US cloud platforms for sensitive government data.
+CAIDA has two stated goals: tripling European data-center capacity by 2030, and creating EU-native infrastructure obligations for AI workloads above defined risk and scale thresholds.
+Those sit alongside CNBC's reporting that Brussels is weighing restrictions on US cloud platforms for sensitive government data.
 The picture is clearer than the rhetoric: the Commission is buying time on risk-classification and pushing harder on infrastructure.
-Those are not the same fight.
+Those are two different fights.
 The first needs auditors.
 The second needs land, power, water, and silicon Europe currently imports.

 The substrate question gets quieter the closer you get to it.
 CAIDA can mandate that an EU bank's risk model run on EU-controlled hardware.
 It cannot wish the GB300 racks into being.
-The two commercial proof points this week — SAP's EU AI Cloud and TCS's SovereignSecure Cloud, launched on 26 May — are useful, but neither is a chip vendor.
+The two commercial proof points this week, SAP's EU AI Cloud and TCS's SovereignSecure Cloud, both launched on 26 May, are useful, but neither is a chip vendor.
 Both are operators sitting one layer above the part of the stack Europe doesn't make.

 2. Hangzhou: a frontier model with no Nvidia in the loop

 DeepSeek released V4 in late April at $3.48 per million output tokens for the V4-Pro tier.
 Set the price aside.
-The structural news is that the model was engineered to train and serve on Huawei's Ascend supernode — what Huawei is calling "day zero" support.
+The structural news is that the model was engineered to train and serve on Huawei's Ascend supernode, which Huawei calls "day zero" support.
 A frontier-grade Chinese model that doesn't require Nvidia silicon to inference is a different artifact than another open-weights release.

 The mirror move on the U.S. side is the AI export-promotion track inside the Trump AI Action Plan: full-stack American AI packages for allied buyers, location-verification features on the chips themselves, harder end-use monitoring.
-Read together with the H200 carve-outs, that is not a coherent strategy of containment; it is a price-tiered access regime.
+Read together with the H200 carve-outs, that describes a price-tiered access regime rather than a coherent strategy of containment.
 Allies get the new stack with assurance.
 Adversaries get last-gen silicon under quotas.
 The middle gets to choose, but the choosing has a cost.
 That cost is what every other capital in this piece is trying to price.

 3. Bengaluru: the launch event that was also the entry event